Bluebird nest box kits for sale

-The fifth annual Muddy Roots spring weekender, hosted by Muddy Roots Music Recordings, is limited to 500 tickets.
-A mini version of the festival, the event is billed as “a family reunion or roots music company picnic.”
+The fifth annual Muddy Roots Spring Weekender, hosted by Muddy Roots Music Recordings, is limited to 500 tickets.
+This mini version of the festival is billed as “a family reunion or roots music company picnic.”
 Music will be played from noon to midnight Friday and Saturday.

 Electric RV sites and cabins are available for rent through firstname.lastname@example.org.
 Tent camping is free.